zaborowska/ML4Sim_Documentation/docs/intro.md

 ### Machine learning for fast simulation

-To speed-up detector simulations a class of machine learning models called **generative models** is used in HEP applications.
+To speed-up detector simulations a class of machine learning models called **generative models** can be used in HEP applications.
 The next page provides more details on these models.

-To read more:
+### Read more

 <!---
 For references, the APA style citation is used.